d-m/dmorgan.info/_posts/2014-05-23-django-views-bootstrap-modals.md

 ---
 layout: post
 title: "Use Django's Class-Based Views with Bootstrap Modals"
-description: Render a Django view in a Boostrap modal using a little Python and JavaScript.
+excerpt: Render a Django view in a Boostrap modal using a little Python and JavaScript.
 modified: 2014-05-23 15:45:45 -0400
 category: posts
 tags: [django, python, views, forms, class based, bootstrap, modals, jquery, ajax, javascript]
 image:
   feature:
   credit:
   creditlink:
 comments:
 share:
 ---

 [Twitter Bootstrap](http://getbootstrap.com) contains an exhaustive set of CSS classes, components, and jQuery plugins that are responsive across a broad array of devices.
 When combined with the [Django web framework](http://djangoproject.com), creating responsive, data-driven websites becomes quick and easy for Python developers.

 The modal dialog box is one of the components Bootstrap provides.
 Since Django's